Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 1. User invokes CLI with `run` command
 2. CLI validates arguments and sends request to Backend API
 3. Backend validates request and retrieves repository information
-4. Backend schedules jobs and assigns them to available Workers
+4. Backend schedules jobEntities and assigns them to available Workers
-5. Workers execute jobs in containers and send status updates to Backend via REST API
+5. Workers execute jobEntities in containers and send status updates to Backend via REST API
 6. Workers stream logs to Backend using WebSockets
-7. Backend collects results and updates pipeline status
+7. Backend collects results and updates pipelineEntity status
 8. CLI polls or receives webhook notification of completion
 9. CLI displays results to the user